 B. Clinical Examination and viva voce

 Clinical examinations shall consist of at least one long and three short cases.
-The duration of clinical examination and viva-voce will not last less than 2 days has adequate knowledge in the specialty.
-There shall be no marking or ranking.
-The verdict shall be successful or unsuccessful.
+The duration of clinical examination and viva-voce will not last less than 2 days

 4.4.3 Assessment of candidate